Esri/calcite-design-system/CONTRIBUTING.md

 ## Getting a development environment set up

 An installation of Node is required for development.
-If you don't have Node installed, we recommend [Volta](https://docs.volta.sh/guide/getting-started), which will automatically use the Node/NPM versions we pinned at the bottom of [`package.json`](./package.json).
-If you prefer a different Node version manager, make sure you are using the major versions of Node/NPM specified in [`package.json`](./package.json).
+If you don't have Node installed, we recommend [Volta](https://docs.volta.sh/guide/getting-started), which will automatically use the Node/NPM versions pinned at the bottom of [`package.json`](./package.json).
+If you prefer a different Node version manager, make sure to use the major versions of Node/NPM specified in [`package.json`](./package.json).

 We also recommend installing the following extensions in your editor of choice: TypeScript, TailwindCSS, ESLint, Stylelint, and Prettier.
 If you use VS Code, you will see a pop up in the bottom right corner prompting you to install or view the workspaces's recommended extensions.
 Here are instructions for manually installing the extensions in a variety of editors: